802.11ac - the new 5th Generation IEEE standard for Gigabit WiFi

 Beamforming can both increase signal strength at the reciever - hence increase the range of operation; and also increase Signal to Noise Ratio (SNR) - for both the intended receiver, and also for other devices in the area (since they receive less of what would be regarded as an interfering signal).

-According to PCWorld, Netgear is officially the first networking company with an 802.11ac Wi-Fi router, the company announced Thursday 26 April 2012.
-The R6300, which will debut in May, will reportedly run up to 1.3Gbps, which makes it (theoretically) more than four times as fast as current 2x2 MIMO 802.11n routers.
+According to PCWorld, Netgear was officially the first networking company with an 802.11ac Wi-Fi router, the company announced Thursday 26 April 2012.
+The R6300 reportedly operates at up to 1.3Gbps, which makes it (theoretically) more than four times as fast as current 2x2 MIMO 802.11n routers.

-A frequently-asked question is: Should I wait for 802.11ac products to become available from the major vendors?
+A frequently-asked question was: Should I wait for 802.11ac products to become available from my preferred vendor?
+As of April 2014, almost all Enterprise Wi-Fi vendors are shipping

 In particular, MU-MIMO will not feature in Enterprise 802.11ac products until 2014.